Duggar Family News: First Episode Of ‘Counting On’ Season 3 To Be About Jinger Duggar’s Wedding Dress Inspired By God

 “That verse was Isaiah 6:1 (…I saw the Lord sitting on a throne, high and lifted up, and the train of His robe filled the temple).
 When Jinger tried on the three protocol dresses, she always looked at the train before she looked at the front, so I knew that was her heart.
 I wanted the train to be the center of attention.”

 Miller is the owner of Renee’s Bridal and Special Occasions in Pensacola, Florida.
-She told the Duggar Family Blog that she flew out to an acquaintance’s bridal shop in Fredericksburg, Virginia to meet with Jinger and her family, and she brought three prototype gowns with her.
+She told the Duggar Family Blog that she flew out to an acquaintance’s bridal shop in Fredericksburg, Virginia, to meet with Jinger and her family, and she brought three prototype gowns with her.
 They were based on Jinger’s requirements for her wedding look: an A-line skirt, a long train, lace, and sleeves.
 She also wanted the gown to be modest.

 Jinger and myself right before she walked down the aisle to say "I do" #duggarfamily #countingon #shesaidyestoReneesdesign #pensacolaweddings #pensacolabride #modernbride #reneesbridal #jingerandjeremy #duggarwedding4 #duggarfam #pns